ManvithaPonnapati/ProSE/README.md

 # Acknowledgement

-The development of this tool was made possible by a generous grant from **Homeward Bio**
+The development of this tool was made possible by a grant from **Homeward Bio**